Skip to main content

 If you have anorexia, you may not be getting the vitamins and energy your body needs to grow and develop.
 This is especially important as you reach puberty.

-During your treatment, your GP will give you advice about the best foods to eat to stay healthy.
-They will also talk to your family or carers about your diet so they can support you at home.
-They may also recommend referral to a dietitian for more specialised advice and support.
+During your treatment you will be given advice about the best foods to stay healthy.
+Your family will also be given advice about your food so they can support you at home.

 Bone health